BashMo1/BashirMohamed_PhD/README.txt

 adapted from: Holmes AD, Howard JM, Chan PP, and Lowe TM. tRNA Analysis of eXpression (tRAX): A tool for integrating analysis of tRNAs, tRNA-derived small RNAs, and tRNA modifications.
 2020.

-# FedvsStarved_countsanalysis.R

-counts processing and differential expression analysis for the Fed vs Starved cells experiment.
-Also has codes for visualization. sampleinformation.txt file and counts text file needed as input.

 # files with prefix hg38_nov2019_new-

-required by the processsamples.py, countreads.py and mapping packages
+required by the processsamples.py, countreads.py and mapping packages.
+These are generated from the tRNA-Scan-SE programme (http://lowelab.ucsc.edu/tRNAscan-SE/) with the genome of interest being used as input.

 # generation of sample and pair files